zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 Each section in this link follows the logic above, where the link theory-validation is enhanced. <br/>

-This link includes four different sections. <br/>
+This link includes five main sections. <br/>
+Each of them indicates a specific module of the proposed control scheme. <br/>
+1. Practical fixed-time distributed state observer (PFxTDSO) <br/>
+2. Fixed-time rotational disturbance observer (FxTDO) <br/>
+3. Nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC) <br/>
+4. Fixed-time translational disturbance observer (FxTDO) <br/>
+5. Practical fixed-time decentralized formation controller (PFxTDFC) <br/><br/>

 **Note : Source code and instructions for the first revision under Revised & Resubmit decision can be accessed at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>